‘Dance Mom’s Brynn Rumfallo Quits Over Racy Routine

 Christi Lukasiak retweeted the item from Jill’s Twitter, clearly insinuating she agrees with the sentiment.

 Fans rallied around Ashlee and the struggles she and Bryan Rumfallo have faced on Dance Moms.
-Since Brynn and Ashlee joined the show, they haven’t necessarily received the warmest welcome from the other mothers and often struggled to fit in with the group.
+Since Brynn and Ashlee joined the show, they haven’t necessarily received the warmest welcome from the other mothers and have often struggled to fit in with the group.

 One fan tried to comfort Ashlee via Twitter.